netdata/netdata/docs/guides/export/export-netdata-metrics-graphite.md

 Head back to the Graphite interface again, then click on the **Dashboard** link to get started with Netdata's exported metrics.
 You can also navigate directly to `http://NODE/dashboard`.

-Right off the bat, let's switch the interface to help you understand what Netdata metrics are now exported to Graphite.
+Let's switch the interface to help you understand which metrics Netdata is exporting to Graphite.
 Click on **Dashboard** and **Configure UI**, then choose the **Tree** option.
 Refresh your browser to change the UI.

 ![Change the Graphite
 UI](https://user-images.githubusercontent.com/1153921/83798697-77c63500-a659-11ea-8ed5-5e274953c871.png)